 - GPA Requirement

-Undergraduate students must achieve a 1.50 minimum cumulative GPA at the end of their first academic year to be considered to be meeting SAP standards.
-Undergraduate students must achieve a 2.00 cumulative GPA at the end of their second and subsequent academic years to be considered to be meeting SAP standards.
-Graduate students must achieve a 2.00 cumulative GPA to be considered to be meeting SAP standards.
-Transfer credits will not be considered in the calculation of cumulative GPA.
+Undergraduate students with less than 30 credits earned (including accepted transfer/advance standing credits) must achieve a 1.50 minimum cumulative GPA at the end of their first academic year meet SAP standards.
+Undergraduate students who have earned more than 30 credits (including accepted transfer/advance standing credits) must achieve a 2.00 cumulative GPA at the end of their second and subsequent academic years meet SAP standards.
+Graduate/professional students must achieve the minimum cumulative GPA consistent with their program requirements for graduation meet SAP standards.
+See graduate catalog for current GPA requirements in each program.

 - Maximum Time Frame